 Trading Ether basically involves taking advantage of price movements in both directions to make a profit.
 This means that no matter what the market conditions are, it is possible to make gains.
 A successful trader therefore needs to be updated on market conditions at all times so as to time their moves accordingly.

 Depending on cryptocurrency market conditions, there are different approaches that can be successful for trading ETH.

 Short selling, also referred to as shorting, usually applies when the market sentiment is negative and prices are plummeting (bearish markets).
 At such times, traders sell their holdings at a high price and buy later at lower prices, netting the difference.

 On the other hand, when the cryptocurrency market is going through positive price action (bullish markets), longing is one of the most popular strategies.
 In this case, a trader buys in hopes that price will keep increasing, allowing him to sell at a higher price in future.

 For both approaches, some digital asset exchange platforms offer an opportunity to magnify gains through margin trading.
-Basically, this means borrowing from the platform so as to buy more than your holdings would allow.
+Basically, this means borrowing from the platform so you can buy more than your holdings would allow.
 However, this has the potential pitfall of magnifying losses when a trade does not go as expected.

 However, to make the most of this strategy, it would be best to trade when markets are not highly volatile.
 This is because prices could change during the process of moving coins from one exchange to the next, nullifying profits.